sbadirli/Fine-Grained-ZSL-with-DNA/README.md

 </p>
 <p align="justify">

-The raw (RGB) INSECT images can be obtained from this [link](https://indiana-my.sharepoint.com/:f:/g/personal/sbadirli_iu_edu/Ek2KDBxTndlFl_7XblTL-8QBZ6b0C0izgDJIBJQlWtiRKA?e=bCfCMH).
+The raw (RGB) INSECT images (2.5GB) can be obtained from this [One Drive](https://indiana-my.sharepoint.com/:f:/g/personal/sbadirli_iu_edu/Ek2KDBxTndlFl_7XblTL-8QBZ6b0C0izgDJIBJQlWtiRKA?e=bCfCMH).
 Each folder inside represents INSECT species with its scientific names.
-For the processed data to run the code, please see the relevant folders in this directory.
+For the processed data to run the code, please see the relevant folders.

 ## Notes
 Please see the ReadMe files inside of the relevant folders -- `BZSL-Python` (for Python code for Bayesian classifier), `BZSL` (for Matlab code for Bayesian classifier), and `DNA embeddings`, for the instructions to reproduce results and run experiments.